serogbp/SkeletonDirectory/README.md

 ## Description

-Small script that generates a skeleton of folders and empty files from a .json file.
+Small script that generates a folder and file structure skeleton from a .json file.

 You can add your own .json files in the folder `skeletons` (or make a pull request 😉).